Treaty of Cateau-Cambrésis: Background

-This division reflected the administrative complexity of managing the two empires as a single entity but also differences in their strategic objectives.
+This division was driven by the administrative complexity of managing the two empires as a single entity, but also reflected strategic differences.
 While Spain was a global maritime superpower, the Austrian Habsburgs focused on securing a pre-eminent position in Germany and managing the threat posed by the Ottoman Empire.
-A second area of divergence was how to respond to the Reformation and growth of Protestantism.
+A second area of divergence was how to respond to the Reformation, and growth of Protestantism.
 In Germany, conflict between Lutheran and Catholic princes resulted in the 1552 Second Schmalkaldic War, settled by the 1556 Peace of Augsburg.
-Unlike Ferdinand, who favoured compromise with his Protestant subjects, Charles and his son Philip responded to the simultaneous rise of Calvinism in the Spanish Netherlands with repression, a policy that eventually led to the outbreak of the Dutch War of Independence in 1568.

-The two Habsburg branches continued to co-operate when their aims converged, not least because the Spanish army relied on German recruits.
-However, Ferdinand focused on restoring order to the Empire and dealing with the threat posed by the Ottoman occupation of Hungary.
-Although Philip continued fighting, peace with France would enable him to deal with the rebellious Dutch while victories at St Quentin in 1557 and Gravelines in August 1558 allowed him to negotiate from strength.
-Like his opponents, he was struggling to finance the war; in December 1558, he advised his commander in Flanders, Emmanuel Philibert, Duke of Savoy, that he could no longer pay his troops.
+Unlike Ferdinand, who favoured compromise with his Protestant subjects, Charles and Philip responded to the rise of Calvinism in the Spanish Netherlands with repression, a policy that eventually led to the Dutch War of Independence in 1568.
+Although the two Habsburg branches cooperated when their aims converged, Ferdinand was more focused on restoring order to the Empire, and dealing with the Ottomans.
+Philip kept fighting, but recognised peace with France would enable him to deal with the rebellious Dutch.
+Victories at St Quentin in 1557 and Gravelines in August 1558 allowed him to negotiate from strength.

-Similar financial problems meant Henry II of France was also willing to reach an agreement.
-Faced by Habsburg territories on three of their frontiers (see Map), French objectives were to strengthen their borders and weaken their opponents.
-The former had been achieved by the occupation of the Three Bishoprics in 1552 and capture of Calais in January 1558, while dividing the Habsburg lands between Spain and Austria went some way to achieving the latter.
-In addition, internal divisions caused by the rise of Protestantism in France had exacerbated regional differences and factional splits within the nobility which led to the outbreak of the French Wars of Religion in 1562.
-England was also anxious to end the war, which it entered in alliance with Spain and was widely seen as a disastrous decision.
-The capture of Calais after more than 200 years severely damaged English prestige and deprived them of a bridgehead which had allowed English troops to intervene in mainland Europe with relative ease.
+Despite these successes, Philip was struggling to finance the war, and in December 1558 advised his commander in Flanders, Emmanuel Philibert, that he could no longer pay his troops.
+Similar problems meant Henry II of France was also willing to reach an agreement, especially after France occupied the Three Bishoprics in 1552, and recaptured Calais in January 1558.
+In addition, internal divisions caused by the rise of Protestantism in France exacerbated splits within the nobility, and led to the outbreak of the French Wars of Religion in 1562.

+Finally, England was also anxious to end the war, which it entered in alliance with Spain and was widely seen as a disastrous decision.
+The capture of Calais after more than 200 years severely damaged English prestige and deprived them of a bridgehead which had allowed English troops to cross the English Channel and intervene in mainland Europe with relative ease.